-Looking forward, the group is set to keep their momentum going.
+Looking forward, the group is set to keep its momentum going.
 They are all currently writing and producing songs to hit the high note in releasing a debut album one day.
 It’s going to be interesting to see the contrast, and to see if people can tell the difference between the classic, and the ones they wrote.
-I’m really keen hear what their fan’s think.
+I’m really keen to hear what their fan’s think.

 Enter the ‘fan’ who interrupted the interview to say hi and request some Outkast, “on cue” Deni laughs.

 What has life been like for BrownSugar since the success of the band growing?